-Best bathroom scales - the best smart scales to help you stay healthy
+Best bathroom scales 2019 – the best smart scales and body fat monitors to help you stay healthy

 Best bathroom scales

-1. Nokia Body (iOS, Android)+ – Best for bathroom scales for all-round health
+1. Withings Body+ (iOS, Android)+ – Best for bathroom scales for all-round health

 Nokia entered the health tech sector when it bought Withings, and the Body+ is one of the first branded products.
 You can track weight, BMI and fat percentage figures.
 It’ll even give you a visual weather report as you stare, bleary-eyed at your toes.
 It can also monitor muscle and bone mass and your body’s water composition.
 Battery life is an impressive 18 months and connecting it to your smartphone is refreshingly simple.